AminMatariyeh/Medical-image-classifier/README.md

 3. Test it with labeled samples (predict_image.py)
 4. Load and classify any image from your computer (select_file.py)
+5. Added a UI with React and Typescript

 Currently, the model does at times produce false positives; however it rarely does produce false